20. Order Management Process

 - KIE-Server client API classes can mostly be retrieved from the

-instance that will hold our credentials and defines how we want our client to communicate with the server:
+KieServicesFactoryclass.
+We first need to create aKieServicesConfigurationinstance that will hold our credentials and defines how we want our client to communicate with the server:

 KieServicesConfiguration kieServicesConfig = KieServicesFactory.newRestConfiguration(KIE_SERVER_URL, new EnteredCredentialsProvider(USERNAME, PASSWORD));